behdadforghani/quandlwikiprices/README.md

 This software downloads end of the day stock prices from Quandl WIKI database, extracts and stores the updates using Apache Spark into a local database.

+This data set has about 15 million lows and can only be downloaded in its entirety.
+The job of this program is to download the data set and upload the updates to a local database.

 ## building
 1. Install maven
 2. Type: